Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Results

-As shown in Fig. \ref{res_eeg_beta}a, comprehensive power spectrum analysis was performed across the RMS, RS, and PMS, revealing that the spectrum was significantly lower in the RMS than in the RS and PMS across the entire frequency range (1--40 Hz) (cluster-level statistical permutation test with a frequency resolution of 1 Hz, each frequency point $P<0.001$).
+This section evaluates the neurophysiological changes induced by BCI by analyzing several potential EEG indicators of motion sickness as identified in prior research.
+As shown in Figure \ref{res_eeg_beta}a, comprehensive power spectrum analysis was performed across the RMS, RS, and PMS, revealing that the spectrum was significantly lower in the RMS than in the RS and PMS across the entire frequency range (1–40 Hz) (cluster--level statistical permutation test with a frequency resolution of 1 Hz, each frequency point $P<0.001$).

-Theta power \cite{krugliakova2020changes,chen2010,malik2015eeg,wu1992eeg,wood1991effect,wood1994habituation} and beta power \cite{min2004psychophysiological, oh2022cybersickness, jang2022estimating, kim2005characteristic} have been preliminarily linked to motion sickness in several previous studies conducted in simulated laboratory environments.
-We analyzed the EEG data collected during real-world sea trials and discovered that the prefrontal beta power ratio relative to the baseline, termed the prefrontal beta relative power, was significantly lower in the RMS than in the RS (two-tailed, paired $t(42) = -2.504, P < 0.05$, Cohen's $d = -0.382$, FDR-corrected), as shown in Fig. \ref{res_eeg_beta}b.
-In addition, the beta power was significantly greater in the RMS than in the RS (two-tailed, paired $t(42) = 2.772, P < 0.05$, Cohen's $d = 0.423$, FDR-corrected) and PMS (two-tailed, paired $t(42) = 3.383, P < 0.01$, Cohen's $d = 0.516$, FDR-corrected), as shown in Fig. \ref{res_eeg_beta}c.
-Furthermore, in the RMS, a strong correlation was observed between the relative theta and beta powers ($r=-0.712$, $P<0.001$).
-This correlation was also significant in the RS ($r=-0.719$, $P<0.001$) and in the PMS ($r=-0.859$, $P<0.001$).
-These results demonstrate that the mindfulness BCI modulates the EEG signature of seasickness, providing compelling neurophysiological evidence for its efficacy in reducing seasickness symptoms during real-world sea trials.
+For relative power, we discovered that the prefrontal theta relative power, was significantly lower in the RMS than in the RS (two--tailed, paired $t(42) = -2.504, P < 0.05$, Cohen's $d = -0.382$, FDR--corrected) and PMS (two--tailed, paired $t(42) = -2.377, P < 0.05$, Cohen's $d = -0.362$, FDR--corrected), as shown in Figure \ref{res_eeg_beta}b.
+In addition, the prefrontal beta relative power was significantly greater in the RMS than in the RS (two--tailed, paired $t(42) = 2.772, P < 0.05$, Cohen's $d = 0.423$, FDR--corrected) and PMS (two--tailed, paired $t(42) = 3.383, P < 0.01$, Cohen's $d = 0.516$, FDR--corrected), as shown in Figure \ref{res_eeg_beta}c.
+These results demonstrate that the BCI can effectively modulate the EEG signatures of seasickness.
+Furthermore, in the RMS, the prefrontal theta relative power negatively correlated with the beta relative power ($r=-0.712$, $P<0.001$).
+This correlation was also evident in the RS ($r=-0.719$, $P<0.001$) and in the PMS ($r=-0.859$, $P<0.001$), indicating a potential association in the underlying mechanism of these two signatures.